meltano/hub/static/markdown/tap-target-maintenance.md

 The most challenging part of using a community maintained connector is configuring it properly.
 Always make sure to document your configurations well.

 SDK based connectors have a [--about command option](https://sdk.meltano.com/en/latest/implementation/cli.html#about) that prints out the documented settings and descriptions from `tap.py`.
-MeltanoHub scrapes these settings and descriptions for building documentation so you should make sure to keep them up to date.
+Meltano Hub uses these settings and descriptions for documentation, so ensuring they're up to date makes it more useful for everyone.

 For non-SDK based connectors you will commonly find an example config.json in the repo.
 The Meltano community has also invested in documenting these on MeltanoHub for your convenience.

 ### Advertise It On Meltano Hub

-Once your connector is functioning and ready to go, make sure you get it listed on MeltanoHub (see [docs](/add-a-tap)) so others can find it.
+Once your connector is functioning and ready to go, make sure you get it listed on Meltano Hub (see [docs](/add-a-tap)) so others can find it.
 More users means more contributors and maintainers for your code base!

 ### Use the Meltano Singer SDK